yuzu-ai/japanese-llm-ranking/readme.md

 # Machine-judged ELO scores

 Head to head performance of models on a standard prompt list, judged by GPT.
 Essentially a Japanese version of LMSYS' [Vicuna eval](https://lmsys.org/vicuna_eval/) and a step towards a [Japanese LLM Arena](https://lmsys.org/blog/2023-05-03-arena/).
-Built on [FastChat](https://github.com/lm-sys/FastChat).
+Built using [FastChat](https://github.com/lm-sys/FastChat).

 # Benchmarks